-INFJs don’t have to struggle so much with relationships if we understand this one thing about our personality.
+INFJs don’t have to struggle so much with relationships if we get comfortable voicing our needs.

 My parents always said that school was easy for me: going to school, getting into a routine, going to bed on time — and they never had to ask me to study.
 Looking back, I do feel that the learning side of school came naturally to me, and for the most part, I was one of the weirdos who actually didn’t mind going.

 I feel the same way about work.
 I enjoy the sense of normalcy and routine of my 9-5 job.
 I adjust my schedule accordingly, and I like the responsibility of taking on new challenges.

 But something that has always been hard for me as an INFJ, one of the 16 Myers-Briggs personality types, is romantic relationships.
 Being an INFJ and an Enneagram Type 1 can set up some pretty idealistic expectations for a relationship, but I don’t think idealism is the biggest blame for my struggle with finding someone I can see myself spending my life with.